janko/flickr-objects/README.md

 You can still pass a hash of other parameters as the last argument.

 Now, let's say that you want to use a method that fetches all sets from a person.
-And you find out that this method is **flickr.photosets.getList**.
+And you find out that this method is "flickr.photosets.getList".
 How can you now find out where it is located in this gem?
 Well, that's where `Flickr.api_methods` comes in handy.
 You can call it in the console: